darrell-roberts/rust-web-proto/user-database/readme.md

 # User Database

-* Defines an abstract database interface for Users via the `UserPesrsistence` Trait.
+* Defines an abstract database interface for Users via the `UserDatabase` Trait.
-* Provides a mongodb implementation of the `UserDatabase` Trait.